-Classical geotechnical design requirements such as strength and shear properties, and friction angles will be inferred from soil types and index properties, including organic content if organic soils are preserved and decomposed municipal solid waste (MSW).
+Classical geotechnical design requirements such as strength and shear properties, and friction angles will be inferred from soil types and index properties, including organic content if organic soils are preserved and decomposed MSW.
 A summary of geotechnical analyses is included in the FSP.